These updated policies went into effect on August 15, 2021. Changes to fine policy do not apply to charges incurred before this date.

 Loan Policies Exceptions for Specific Libraries

-Physical course reserve materials have varying loan policies dependent on the reserve location.
+Physical course reserve materials have varying loan policies dependent on the reserve type or location.
+The Undergraduate Library’s Media & Design Center

 Recalls and Holds